felipealfonsog/felipealfonsog/README.md

   - [TermPDFViewer](https://github.com/felipealfonsog/TermPDFViewer): "TermPDF Viewer" is an open-source PDF file viewer designed to run in the terminal on Linux and macOS.
 It enables users to navigate and explore PDF files directly from the command line, providing an interactive and lightweight experience.
   - [C-VipNX](https://github.com/NymexData/C-VipNX): C-VipNX: Shell Vip Utility written in C for *NX Systems Simple: Vip shell to avoid usage of sudo.
+  - [SpendWisePy](https://github.com/felipealfonsog/SpendWisePy): SpendWisePy is a simple expense tracker application written in Python that allows users to create and manage their expenses.
   - [Upd8All](https://github.com/felipealfonsog/Upd8All): Upd8All: Simplify package updates on Arch Linux with one command.
 Supports Pacman, Yay, and Homebrew.
 Automatically handles superuser privileges and notifies about important updates.
   - [NovaNav](https://github.com/felipealfonsog/NovaNav): NovaNav: Lightweight browser for Linux and macOS, delivering fast, distraction-free browsing experience.
   - [BashGuardian](https://github.com/felipealfonsog/BashGuardian): BashGuardian is a powerful bash script for backups and encryption on Unix-like (Linux & macOS) systems.
 It provides an easy-to-use and secure way to protect your important files and data.